 • Poultry: Fresh chicken and turkey (Check any marinades.)

 • Seafood: Fresh fish, scallops, lobster, clams and more are all naturally gluten-free.
 (Check any marinades.)

 • Tofu: It's made from soy, which is gluten-free, but check for any additional ingredients with gluten.

 • Processed meats: Including hot dogs, pepperoni, sausage, etc. These may have gluten added, so be sure to check the ingredient list and avoid those with wheat gluten, wheat starch or wheat dextrin.

 • Cold cuts: It's rare, but cold cuts may have gluten-containing ingredients added; cross-contamination can also happen at the deli on the meat slicer.

 • Ground meat: Ground beef or ground turkey can have gluten added in as filler.
 Be sure to check the ingredients carefully.

-• Vegetarian burgers and other meat substitutes: Some flavors and brands are made with ingredients that contain gluten.
-Be sure to check the labels.
+• Veggie burgers and other meat substitutes: Some flavors and brands are made with ingredients that contain gluten—check the labels.